Learn / Blog / Article

 Visually showcase engagement data

-You'll see where visitors clicked on CTAs (calls-to-action) and/or on unexpected elements, which in turn gives you a solid starting point for UX improvement and CRO (conversion rate optimization) work.
+You'll see where visitors clicked on CTAs (calls-to-action) and unexpected elements, which in turn gives you a solid starting point to make product changes for UX improvement and CRO (conversion rate optimization).
 Look at this quick example:

 In addition, click maps can be used as a visual aid to help communicate website and product problems and optimizations to stakeholders and clients, which is particularly helpful if you're pitching to a non-technical audience and need to get UX buy-in from your team or manager.

 How to use click maps on your website

 Here's how to set up Hotjar click heatmaps using our heatmap analytics tool and start collecting click data on your website today.
 Each Hotjar heatmap will automatically generate all three heat map types (click, move, and scroll), so there’s no need to do anything special to set up a click map.

 Log into the main Hotjar dashboard (sign up first for a forever-free account if you’re new to it), and navigate to the Heatmaps section to begin.